freedomofpress/securedrop/docs/network_firewall.rst

 appliance with pfSense pre-installed, such as the one recommended in the Hardware Guide.

-We used to recommend the 3-NIC `Netgate APU 2
-<http://store.netgate.com/NetgateAPU2.aspx>`__, but it has since been
-discontinued.
 We currently recommend the `pfSense SG-2440
-<http://store.pfsense.org/SG-2440/>`__, which has 4 interfaces: WAN, LAN, OPT1,
+<http://store.pfsense.org/SG-2440/>`__, which has 4 interfaces: WAN,
-and OPT2.
-This guide covers the 4-NIC configuration recommended for new installs.
+LAN, OPT1, and OPT2.
 If your firewall only has 3 NICs (WAN, LAN, and OPT1), you will need to use a switch on the OPT1 interface to connect the *Admin Workstation* for the initial installation.
-If your firewall has 4 NICs (WAN, LAN, OPT1, and OPT2), a switch is not necessary.

 If you are new to pfSense or firewall management in general, we recommend the following resources: